STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 Instantiating an instance of this type will create the performance counter identified by the given ``name``.
-Only the first invocation for any given counter name will create a new instance of that counter, all following invocations for a given counter name will reference the initially created instance.
-This ensures, that at any point in time there is always not more than one active instance of any of the existing performance counters.
+Only the first invocation for any given counter name will create a new instance of that counter.
+All following invocations for a given counter name will reference the initially created instance.
+This ensures that at any point in time there is never more than one active instance of any of the existing performance counters.

-In order to access the counter value (or invoking any of the other functionality related to a performance counter, like ``start``, ``stop`` or ``reset``) member functions of the created client component instance should be called::
+In order to access the counter value (or to invoke any of the other functionality related to a performance counter, like ``start``, ``stop`` or ``reset``) member functions of the created client component instance should be called::